matao1984/temcompanion/README.md

 ## 6. Change history

+### v0.3
+- New feature: "Stack" menu for image stacks
+  - Crop stack
+  - Rotate stack
+  - Export stack or series
+  - Align stack with phase cross-coreelation (rigid) or optical flow iLK (non-rigid)
+  - Integrate stack
+  - Improved font and color for the frame slider for image stacks
+- Fixed filter parameters cannot be set
+- Added two low-pass filters: Butterworth and Gaussian
+- Remove filter menu on FFT images

 ### v0.2
 - New feature: Extract line profile from an image.
   - The line width can be defined.